ESSER 3.0 Funds

 No ink pens or mechanical pencils are allowed

-All keys must be turned in to the student’s teacher upon arrival at Warren Academy in the mornings.
+No keys with the exception of a single house key which must be turned in to the student’s teacher upon arrival at Warren Academy in the mornings.

-Students do not need to bring money to school except for the purpose of purchasing water
+Students do not need to bring money to school except for level appropriate drinks

 No perfume, aftershave or cologne is allowed